mehdi-farsi/hfam/README.md

 /Users/zoidberg/.gitconfig -> /Users/zoidberg/dotfiles/gitconfig
 ```

-The `symlink` command accepts another argument to specify the destination's directory of the symlink.
+The `symlink` command accepts another argument to specify the destination's directory.
 This arguments is named `dest`.

 Example: